 And it isn’t just tech companies using CRM to get personal with their customers.
 Almost every retail chain nowadays uses it to offer promotions, track customer loyalty cards and points, handle customer satisfaction issues, and engage on social media with targeted consumers.

 Take off your entrepreneur hat, and look at your personal consuming habits.
 You’ll probably find that many of the products and services you use were put in front of you not by chance, but by strategic planning.

 What is CRM in Sales?

 Salespeople have to cover a lot of ground.
 A robust CRM system lets your agents follow customers along the entire sales pipeline and see when more engagement is needed.
-And because CRM tools automate many of the repetitive tasks required for daily workflow, your salespeople have more time to engage with customers in a productive way.
+And because customer relationship management automates many of the repetitive tasks required for daily workflow, your salespeople have more time to engage with customers in a productive way.